Mar 272025

 • Michael Hayde b 1847, Curragh (probably Carrow, a townland north of Dually).
 Prob arrived NY 1873

 Thomas and Mary left Killhill and moved to Noan in the 1840s.
 They clearly emigrated shortly thereafter as the children married in America in the 1870s.
+The DNA of a descendant matches those of descendants of Patrick and Margaret Farrell.

 • James Hayde b 1826